basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 allow_mult: true
 ```

-This is extremely important to bear in mind when using versions of Riak 2.0 and later any time that you create, activate, and use your own bucket types.
-It is still possible to to set `allow_mult` to `false` in any given bucket type, but it must be done explicitly.
-To do so in our `n_val_of_2` bucket type from above, we would need to do so either when the bucket type is created or modify the already existing type as follows:
+This is important to bear in mind when using versions of Riak 2.0 and later any time that you create, activate, and use your own bucket types.
+It is still possible to set `allow_mult` to `false` in any given bucket type, but it must be done explicitly.
+If we wanted to to set `allow_mult` to `false` in our `n_val_of_2` bucket type from above, we would need to create or modify the already existing type as follows:

 ```bash
 riak-admin bucket-type update n_val_of_2 '{"props":{"allow_mult":false}}'